New Jersey Car Insurance

 Uninsured/Underinsured Motorist Property Damage Coverage: Minimum coverage level is $25,000 per accident with a $500 deductible

 In New Jersey, you have the option to carry either Full or Limited Tort.
-With Full Tort you retain the right to sue the negligent party for pain and suffering as a result of an accident, regardless of the severity of your injury.
+With Full Tort, you retain the right to sue the negligent party for pain and suffering as a result of an accident, regardless of the severity of your injury.
 Limited Tort is a less expensive option because you agree to limit your ability to sue for pain and suffering unless you sustain a catastrophic injury.
-Speak with a GEICO insurance expert if you are unsure of which option you prefer.

-In accordance with the car insurance claims requirements for the State of New Jersey, documents related to GEICO New Jersey's Decision Point Review Plan and Pre-certification plan can be reviewed via the link above.
+Information about car insurance claims requirements for the State of New Jersey, as well as documents related to New Jersey's Decision Point Review Plan and Pre-Certification Plan can be reviewed in the link provided.

 New Jersey Teen Driver Laws